The challenges of custom software development in 2021

 First things first, the average salary of an experienced engineer in the US is roughly €85000.
 That’s fairly expensive.
 To gain access to talented engineers in the first place, you need to engage with recruitment agencies whose fees are typically 20-25% of the developer’s annual salary.
 And of course there’s all the secondary costs of taking on new employees: office space, equipment, training, benefits and so on.

 If you’re a tech company looking for a good software solution, it is significantly easier and cheaper to just buy something off-the-shelf.
-You might have to adapt your processes to make it work, but the custom route just can’t be justified by most organisations.
+You might have to adapt your processes to make it work, but the custom software development route just can’t be justified by most organisations.

 Other options for building custom software

 If we rule out building an in-house team, some companies will instead draw up rough plans and outsource development to specialists.
 If this is an established software company, then it’ll probably work out fine, if a bit expensive.